PostHog/posthog.com/contents/blog/recommended-reading.md

 The SaaS Playbook isn’t your normal startup how-to guide, according to Lior.
 It doesn’t offer the usual hype around massive valuations and the importance of venture capital.
 Instead, it offers down-to-earth, practical advice for launching a new SaaS product in a repeatable way.

-“It’s a very alternative guide to building a startup,” says Lior.
-“While most books center around hyper growth and fundraising, the SaaS Playbook teaches you how to achieve financial independence to build a sustainable and bootstrapped business.”
+**Lior's review:** “It’s a very alternative guide to building a startup.
+While most books center around hyper growth and fundraising, the SaaS Playbook teaches you how to achieve financial independence to build a sustainable and bootstrapped business.”

-> **Putting it into practice:** Product launches are a perpetual activity at PostHog, so our marketing team is always working in bootstrap mode — with help from [their favourite tool](/blog/posthog-marketing)
+> **Putting it into practice:** Product launches are a perpetual activity at PostHog, so our marketing team is always working in bootstrap mode — with help from [their favourite tool](/blog/posthog-marketing).